Fair Trade and Ethical Sourcing

 The Fair Trade concept began in the 1980's amidst a period of widespread globalization in market economies.
 More goods were moving from place to place, such as from third-world products to first-world markets.
 This process was (and still is) cheaper than sourcing the same product at a local market.
 It wasn’t new by any means, but it had seen more growth than ever throughout history.

-Somewhere in the middle of all that, the Fair Trade movement was born, seeking to get living wages paid for independent coffee farmers.
-Fair Trade could, in theory, apply to larger corporations as well (e.g. large coffee farms).
+Somewhere in the middle of all that, the Fair Trade Certification was born, seeking to get living wages paid for small, independent coffee farmers.

 Benefits For Fair Trade Coffee Farmers